kastork/open-dis7-source-generator/README.md

 4. `edu.nps.moves.dis7.source.generator.entitytypes.GenerateObjectTypes` -- produces miscellaneous object classes from the SISO specification
 5. `edu.nps.moves.dis7.source.generator.entitytypes.GenerateEntityTypes` -- produces entity type classes from the SISO specification

-The order of execution of these 5 sections is important: each potentially relies on the existence of classes created by the execution of the prior steps.
-Doing a single "Run project" command as described above will first compile all classes found by Netbeans at that moment.
-Because some later steps require compiled enumerations, the first run will end in error.
-Running a second time will cause the just-created enumeration classes to be compiled, and the subsequent steps can then complete.
+The order of execution of these 5 sections is important, but it is handled by the build.
+The individual `GenerateXXX` tasks are not meant to be invoked by users, they are dependent tasks of `MakeDistribution`.
+That's not to say you can't use them alone, but if you do, you need to understand what you're doing.

 <h4>Source Generation Method -- Pdus</h4>

 This class contains remnants of legacy code which created pdus classes in different languages.
 The "JavaGenerator" subclass is the only one used in this project (to date).

-`edu.nps.moves.dis7.source.generator.pdus.Main` first reads the IEEE XML files with a SAX parser and produces a map of class names-to-GeneratedClass objects.
+The main classes called in the `GeneratorXXX` tasks, read the IEEE XML files with a SAX parser and produces a map of class names-to-GeneratedClass objects.
 The `GeneratedClass` object contains fields which reflect the information contained in the XML for the particular pdu or object.
 This map is theoretically language-neutral is then used to produce pdus classes in various languages.

 `edu.nps.moves.dis7.source.generator.pdus.JavaGenerator` then processes this map, generating source for each `GeneratedClass` object encountered.
 Template files are used so that the standard Java library String class may be used like the following:<br/>
 	`String fileContents = String.format(template, value1, value2, value3 ...);`

+> TODO: use a real template system like Velocity or Thymeleaf.

 <h4>Source Generation Method -- Enumerations</h4>